 2021 Ma'asim Tovim Honorees Recognized

 The Ma'asim Tovim Award is the highest recognition a Region can give to one of its members.
 It is usually given to individuals who have worked on behalf of the region for many years.
 The honorees are shown below, as well as short bios and why they have been so honored.
-Their awards will be presented at the 2021 Convention.
+Their awards were presented at the Virtual 2021 Convention.
 To really understand the impact our past honorees have made on FJMC members in their communities and regions, watch the videos below.

 - Anshei Darom - Meir Niad

 - Midwest - Norwin Merens